kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

 Caveats and tricks with Gaussian processes
 -------------------------------------------

-One caveat to keep in mind is that :math:`\epsilon`-PAL will not work if the predictive variance does not make sense.
-For example, when the model is overconfident and the uncertainties for the training set is significantly lower than those for the predicted set.
+One caveat to keep in mind is that :math:`\epsilon`-PAL will not work if the predictive variance does not make sense, for example, when the model is overconfident and the uncertainties for the training set is significantly lower than those for the predicted set.
 In this case, PyePAL will untimely, and often incorrectly, label the design points.
 An example situation where the predictions for an overconfident model due to a training set that excludes a part of design space is shown in the figure below

 .. image:: _static/overconfident_model.png
   :width: 600